lurgh/infinitive/README.md

 Please log an issue in Github if you have questions or requests related to the work in this fork.

-Upstream fork: @jkp717 did some initial work on multi-zone support which inspired me to extend what they started.
+Former upstream fork: @jkp717 did some initial work to implement multi-zone support in their own fork, which inspired me to extend what they started.
+That fork has since been deleted but the work has effectively been preserved here.

+Upstream fork: @acd did the initial implementation of infiitive, which is now the upstream fork here.
+Many thanks for that work.
+@acd has since substantially refactored that codebase to improve modularity and general goodness.

 Original author: Andrew Danforth (<adanforth@gmail.com>)